-This gene encodes a magnesium cation transporter protein that localizes to the cell membrane.
+This gene encodes a ubiquitously expressed magnesium cation transporter protein that localizes to the cell membrane.
 This protein also associates with N-oligosaccharyl transferase and therefore may have a role in N-glycosylation.
-Mutations in this gene cause mental retardation X-linked type 95 (MRX95).
-This gene may have multiple in-frame translation initiation sites, one of which would encode a shorter protein with an N-terminus containing a signal peptide at amino acids 1-29. [provided by RefSeq, Jan 2010]
+Mutations in this gene cause a form of X-linked intellectual disability (XLID).
+This gene may have multiple in-frame translation initiation sites, one of which would encode a shorter protein with an N-terminus containing a signal peptide at amino acids 1-29. [provided by RefSeq, Jul 2017]

 GeneCards Summary for MAGT1 Gene

 MAGT1 (Magnesium Transporter 1) is a Protein Coding gene.
 Diseases associated with MAGT1 include Immunodeficiency, X-Linked, With Magnesium Defect, Epstein-Barr Virus Infection And Neoplasia and X-Linked Magnesium Deficiency With Epstein-Barr Virus Infection And Neoplasia.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Innate Immune System.
+Among its related pathways are Transport to the Golgi and subsequent modification and Miscellaneous transport and binding events.
 GO annotations related to this gene include magnesium ion transmembrane transporter activity.
 An important paralog of this gene is TUSC3.

 UniProtKB/Swiss-Prot for MAGT1 Gene